 - Look for an automated email message confirming receipt of your application.

 - After the deadline, applications will be sent to the panel for scoring and comments.
-The panel consists of the five City Council-appointed Boulder Arts Commissioners and four members of the community.
+The panel consists of the seven City Council-appointed Boulder Arts Commissioners.

 - You will receive notification that the panel’s scores and comments on your application are available.
 Please review their scores and comments and prepare a one-page response for the panel.